-At HPFi, we understand the future does not belong to us, nor does the earth, nor its resources.
+At HPFi, we understand the future does not belong to us, nor does the earth and its resources.
 The maintenance of our environment and a commitment to sustainability is an ongoing responsibility that we share with every person, organization and industry enjoying the abundance of this earth.
 We pledge to continually respect our resources and build community for those of us here today and for those who will follow.

 On our journey toward sustainability we have set environmental goals which we measure and monitor our progress as a key metric of our business success.
 Some examples of our progress are: